Zettelmarkup: Block-Structured Elements

 Line-range blocks

-This kind of blocks encompass at least two lines.
-To be useful, they encompass more lines.
-They begin with at least three identical characters at the first position of the beginning line.
-They end at the line, that contains at least the same number of these identical characters, beginning at the first position of that line.
+This kind of block encompasses at least two lines.
+To be useful, it encompasses more lines.
+It begins with at least three identical characters at the start of the first line.
+It ends at the line that contains at least the same number of these identical characters, starting at the first position of that line.
 This allows line-range blocks to be nested.
-Additionally, all other blocks elements are allowed in line-range blocks.
+Additionally, all other block elements are allowed within line-range blocks.

 Tables

-Similar to lists are tables not specified explicitly.
+Tables, similar to lists, are not specified explicitly.
 A sequence of table rows is considered a table.
 A table row itself is a sequence of table cells.

 Paragraphs